crazyvinvin/Portfolio-S3/README.md

 ## Conclusion
 After a lot of doubt, I have chosen to change projects.
 Together with a few friends I have been playing on a Minecraft Server which has a mod (expansion) that adds programmable robots and computers to the game.
 I have a lot of motivation to build a project which uses data from those robots and computers.

-Luckily, I will be able to use the knowledges I got in the last few weeks in my next project.
+Luckily, I will be able to use the knowledge I got in the last few weeks in my next project.

 # Project MCS Analyser